donno/donno.github.io/docs/_drafts/make-rootfs.md

 * `openrc` for the init system.
 * `util-linux-misc` for `hwclock` and `fsck` used by `openrc`
 * `mount` for mounting file-systems.
+* Several packages were needed for the `openrc-run.sh` script, which were mentioned above.

 ## Create the image
 ```sh